UKCloud: History

 UKCloud was a carbon neutral company who offered its customers carbon neutral hosting, which is achieved through an independent assessment of the CO2 emissions produced from direct and indirect sources required to deliver, followed by an offset-inclusive emissions reduction programme.

-All applications and data are hosted in UK datacentres and the company is incorporated as a British company under UK legal jurisdiction.
+All applications and data were hosted in UK datacentres and the company was incorporated as a British company under UK legal jurisdiction.